cunctator/traceshark-resources/README.md

 # Contents

-Currently, the only thing available in this repository is:
+Currently, the only things available in this repository are:
  * Four sample traces in [sample-traces2](https://github.com/cunctator/traceshark-resources/tree/master/sample-traces2).
 These sample traces were obtained with perf when opening a large, circa 2GB, trace with traceshark.
  * A [README.txt](https://raw.githubusercontent.com/cunctator/traceshark-resources/master/sample-traces2/README.txt) that describes the traces.
  * There is a screenshot for each trace, to show what it is supposed to look like.